Singing lessons near me in Lexington, KY

 Vocal training in Chevy Chase, Ashland Park

-Farid taught about 23 hours ago
+Farid taught 25 days ago

 The tutor introduced fundamental singing techniques, focusing on posture and breathing exercises.
 The student practiced these techniques, which led to observable improvements in their singing performance, and they discussed scheduling for future sessions to continue skill development.